Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Kittens and adult cats pay exquisite attention to the details of their life.
 They easily learn consequences when they make mistakes (or do something right) if you tell them THAT is what I like, or THAT is not acceptable.
 Since cats do NOT respond well to punishment, think about catching kittens and cats in the act of doing something RIGHT and rewarding the behavior with praise, toys, healthy treats, or praise.
 Give the reward immediately–timing is key–to ensure good communication.

-I include socialization details (and more) in my award-winning COMPLETE KITTEN CARE book (hardcover now discounted in time for the holidays!).
+I include socialization details (and more) in my award-winning COMPLETE KITTEN CARE book.

 Do you volunteer at your local shelter?
 Do you foster?
 How did you find your kitty-of-your dreams?
 Do tell!
 Read more tips here about adopting kittens.